GoogleChrome/web.dev/src/site/content/en/blog/blibli/index.md

 ### Set performance budgets

-Blibli made performance budgeting as a performance standard within the tech development and management, where the standard was reviewed on a regular basis and to be set as the KPI of internal tech development, along with the guidance of top management to ensure the best platform for all of our users.
+Blibli made performance budgeting a performance standard within the tech development and management, where the standard was reviewed on a regular basis.
+It's set as the KPI of internal tech development, with the guidance of top management to ensure the best platform for all of our users.

 ## Overall business results